Camx3/TTGraphQL_CP/README.md

 ## How to use

 - Duplicate the `.env.example` file and rename it `.env`
+- Change the `pythonScriptPath` value in `src/modules/genome/service.ts` for the full path to the `python-utils` folder.
 - Run `npm install`

 #### Start mongoDB with docker-compose